JieunKwon/Java_bean_CourseManagerApp/README.md

 -------------------------

-- File I/O: read and write  items
+- File I/O: read and write items to the specified file

 - Search items